merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ![Module M00018 Definition](../../images/M00018.png){:.center-img .width-50}

-This biosynthesis pathway has five steps, or chemical reactions.
+This biosynthesis pathway has five major steps, or chemical reactions (we call these major steps 'top-level steps', which will be important later).
 The [first reaction](https://www.genome.jp/dbget-bin/www_bget?R00480) in the pathway requires an aspartate kinase enzyme (also known as a homoserine dehydrogenase), and there are four possible orthologs known to encode this function: K00928, K12524, K12525, or K12526.
 Only one of these genes is required to be able to carry out this step.
 In contrast, the [second reaction](https://www.genome.jp/dbget-bin/www_bget?R02291) can be fulfilled by only one known KO, the aspartate-semialdehyde dehydrogenase [K00133](https://www.genome.jp/dbget-bin/www_bget?ko:K00133).

 The definition string for module M00018 is this: